josefinacmenendez/Datatube_Heatmap/README.md

 ```
 Another option is to run the app through shinyapps by clicking on the following link:

+This option is currently not working properly due to errors uploading the complete dataset.

 https://josefinacmenendez.shinyapps.io/Datatube_Heatmap/

 If disconnected from the server, simply hit the refresh button.